ooples/pine_script_docs/source/concepts/Colors.rst

 Note that:

 - The signal plot uses the same base colors and gradient as in our previous example.
-  We have however increased the witdth of the line from the default 1 to 2.
+  We have however increased the width of the line from the default 1 to 2.
   It is the most important component of our visuals; increasing its width is a way to give it more prominence, and ensure users are not distracted by the band, which has become busier than it was in its original, flat beige color.
 - The fill must remain unobtrusive for two reasons.
 First, it is of secondary importance to the visuals, as it provides complementary information, i.e.,